Bibliotherapy: Visual treatment and graphic novels

-Advantages of bibliotherapy include teaching students to solve problems, help students cope with teasing, name-calling, mockery, fears, sexuality changes, anxiety, and death.
-Despite the limited research on bibliotherapy and its effects, many teachers have shown improved achievement and self-concept.

-Implementation
+Non-clinical use

-Bibliotherapy can consist solely of reading, or it can be complemented by discussion or play activity.
-A child might be asked to draw a scene from the book or asked whether commonality is felt with a particular character in the book.
+Non-clinical bibliotherapy can consist solely of reading, or it can be complemented by discussion or play activity.
+A child might be asked to draw a scene from the book or asked whether a commonality is felt with a particular character in the book.
 The book can be used to draw out a child on a subject (s)he has been hesitant to discuss.

 Of necessity, bibliotherapy originally used existing texts.
 Literature that touched on the particular subject relevant to the child provided the source material.
 (For example, Romeo and Juliet is typically read in 8th or 9th grade as Romeo is 15 and Juliet is 13; students at that age can identify with them.)
-Recently it has become possible to find texts targeted to the situation; e.g. many of the Berenstain Bears books target particular behaviors and responses to certain situations.
+More recently, it has become possible to find texts targeted to the situation; e.g., many of the Berenstain Bears books target particular behaviors and responses to certain situations.